ulises-jeremias/dotfiles/README.md

 ## 🧪 Testing

-We use [Vagrant](https://www.vagrantup.com/) to test the installation of the dotfiles generator in different Operating Systems and machine architectures.
+We use [Vagrant](https://www.vagrantup.com/) to test the installation of HorneroConfig in different Operating Systems and machine architectures.

 <details>